gani1000/sortingVisualizer/README.md

 # sortingVisualizer algorithms using react.js

-project isn't complete yet, only bubleSort is working right now!
+The project isn't complete yet, only bubble sort is working right now!

-to run project:
+If you are interested to see it in browsers, it's hosted on Azure app services to run the project:

   `npm run start`